opengauss-mirror/docs/content/en/docs/Developerguide/hint-for-selecting-the-custom-plan-or-generic-plan.md

 explain execute p(1);
 ```

-In the following plan, the filtering condition is the input parameter to be added, that is, the plan is a custom plan.
+In the following plan, the filtering condition is the input parameter to be added, that is, the plan is a Generic plan.

 ![](figures/en-us_image_0000001097739076.png)